How do children learn to talk?

 For more information about late talkers, Speech Pathology Australia has more information here.

 What should I do if my child still doesn’t talk more?

-Speak to a Speech Pathologist.
-OneOnOne Children’s Therapy is a Speech Pathology clinic in Bondi Junction.
-Our Speech Pathologists can talk to you about your child.
+Speak to one of our Speech Pathologists .
+OneOnOne Children’s Therapy is an early intervention clinic and we have clinics in Bondi Junction and Mascot.
+Our Speech Pathologists can help you learn how to teach your child to talk.
 They can advise you about a Speech Pathology assessment and the best thing to do for your child’s talking.
-We can be contacted on (02) 8065783 or contact us.
+We can be contacted on (02) 8065783 or email us.